pgpcn/pgp/README.md

 ## Usage

-Vist the [PGP Tool](https://pgp.najm.uk) page and start using it.
-Open `index.html` in your web browser.
+Visit the [PGP Tool](https://pgp.najm.uk) page and start using it, or Open `index.html` in your web browser.

 ## Dependencies